School of Music Organizations

 Although the constituency of the Yale Bands is predominantly undergraduate, wind, brass, and percussion instrument majors of the School of Music are eligible for membership and often have the opportunity to gain conducting experience by assisting the director.
 The Yale Bands include a concert band of fifty-five select musicians, a jazz ensemble, and a marching band of approximately fifty to one hundred students that performs at sports events throughout the year.

 The Concert Band and its component ensembles perform in Woolsey Hall and Morse Recital Hall.
 Since 1959, the Concert Band has produced twenty-seven international concert tours, performing in England, France, Ghana, South Africa, Japan, Austria, Ireland, Italy, Spain, Finland, Russia, the Czech Republic, Brazil, and Mexico; it was the first Yale ensemble to perform on the continent of Africa (Ceuta).
-American tours have featured concerts in Washington, D.C., at the U.S. Marine Corps Band Hall, the Kennedy Center, and the National Building Museum, in New York City’s Symphony Space and Carnegie Hall, and at the Miami Ives Festival.
+American tours have featured concerts in Washington, D.C., at the U.S. Marine Corps Band Hall, the John F. Kennedy Center for the Performing Arts, and the National Building Museum, in New York City’s Symphony Space and Carnegie Hall, and at the Miami Ives Festival.

 The Yale Jazz Ensemble has performed in London’s finest jazz club, Ronnie Scott’s; twice with the Mel Lewis Band in New York City’s Village Vanguard; and at the Iridium.
 The Jazz Ensemble performs classic big band and combo jazz, and premieres music by Yale composers.